rafifmalikdzaki/modsec-ids/README.md

 # ModSecurity IDS: Real-Time Semantic Attack Detection

 A machine learning-based Intrusion Detection System (IDS) that detects and classifies web attacks in real-time using ModSecurity logs.
-This system employs a hybrid approach, utilizing both Feature-Based Feed-Forward Neural Networks (FFNN) and Semantic LSTM (Long Short-Term Memory) models to identify 8 distinct types of web attacks.
+This system employs a **Character-Level LSTM (Long Short-Term Memory)** model to analyze the semantic structure of payloads, making it highly robust against obfuscation.

 ## 🚀 Key Features

 *   **Real-Time Detection**: Streams and analyzes log data instantly using ZeroMQ.
-*   **Hybrid AI Models**:
-    *   **Semantic LSTM**: Analyzes the *meaning* of payloads (SQLi, XSS, etc.) using Natural Language Processing (NLP) with specialized tokenization for web attacks.
-    *   **Feature-Based FFNN**: Analyzes statistical features (length, special characters, etc.).
+*   **Character-Level Analysis**: The AI reads payloads character-by-character (like a human reading code), eliminating "Out of Vocabulary" errors and detecting hidden patterns in obfuscated attacks.
 *   **Multi-Class Classification**: Detects 8 specific classes:
     *   `Normal` (Safe Traffic)
     *   `SQL Injection (SQLi)`